mikeccheung/IRRF/README.md

-## IRRF - Mike's iRobot Recipe Finder
+## IRRF - Mike's Recipe Finder
 Eating out is expensive and coming up with different recipes every night is a headache, so why not have an application do it for you?
 Input ingredients you have in your fridge and the Recipe Finder will find a recipe to cook!

 ## Motivation
-This project began as my submission for the iRobot Cloud Software Team Take Home Assignemnt.
+This project began as my submission for a Cloud Software Team's Take-Home Assignment.
 It will live on as a way for me to practice CI, improve on my documentation, and develop more rigorous testing.

 ## Tech/framework used
 <b>Built with</b>